Maece97/EDPOA/README.md

 - Differentiating between commands and events was more difficult than expected

 ### Assignment 2
+@Kris: is partitioning somwhere in here? if yes just delete this comment :D
 - Avro:
   - Avro gives us a good way to share ObjectClasses between services with one single place of truth.
   - The first option is to share this TransferObjectClass is within the events which adds unnessesary size to the event, which is not acceptable for us as we will have a high volume of events.
   - The other option is to store the TransferOnjects in a Repository.
 This also means we need a repository to store this TransferObject and act as the single place of truth.
 Which means we add a service which other services depend on and can fail if the repository service is not reachable.
 This also adds complexity in deployments, as the Avro schemas need to be in sync on the repository and within the code, as we still wan't to use git for version managment.
   - We think the overhead and complexity which Avro adds is just not worth it.
 Overall, we could achive almost thesame with a simple shared library which contains the DTO.
+- Global K-Tables:
+  - We planned to implement the exchange rates cache with a Global K-Table and are still convinced that this is the right choice.
+However, it does not provide the necessary interface to seemlessly perform joins without further ado.
+Therefore, it has been replaced by a "normal" K-Table in our implementation.
 - Kafka Streams:
   - Kafka streams enable fast possibilties to process events.
 But this abstraction layer also comes at a cost, as we lose some control over the underlying functionallity.
   - In our experience it made it hard to debug.
 It took a while until we descovered how to enable logging, and in the standard logging configuration the logs would spam every single small detail.
 Which was not helpful at all.